1971chevycamaro/trashpilot/README.md

-currently not workimg but the goal is to prioritize readability and simplicity over runtime efficiency trashpilot supports pc's with onnxruntime and uses opencv to stream video data
+currently not working but the goal is to prioritize readability and simplicity over runtime efficiency. trashpilot supports pc's with onnxruntime and uses opencv to stream video data